-Swedbank Headquarters is a new token of construction quality - for the first time since the regaining of the independence of the Republic of Latvia, there is a 29-floor (26 floors above ground, 2 underground levels and the ground floor).
+Inaugurated on 17 November 2004, Swedbank Headquarters was for the first building during Latvia’s independent era boasting a height of 29 floors (26 floors above ground, 2 underground levels and the ground floor).
 The total height of the building is 120.5 metres.
-Also, it was the first time in Latvia, this sizeable a glazed surface is used for fasade decoration, constructed using a Fulton aluminium fasade system.
-Both the glazing and the fa?ade system are the state-of-the-art construction solutions in their category.
-Combined with glazed fasade systems, the building incorporates also ceramic panel fa?ade decoration systems.
-The building lies on 286 piles driven into the ground 27 metres deep, reaching the dolomite stratum, which is approximately seven floors deep under ground.
-The entire building is in full height supported by 15 pillars of 85 cm in diameter, and 9 additional pillars of 60 cm in diameter.
+Also, it was the first time in Latvia when glazed surface of such a large scale was used the façade design.
+Combined with glazed façade systems, also ceramic panel façade decoration systems have been used.
+The building lies on 286 piles driven into the ground 27 metres deep, reaching the dolomite stratum, which is approximately seven floors deep under the ground.
+For the entire height of the building, it is supported by 15 pillars of 85 cm in diameter and also 9 additional pillars of 60 cm in diameter.
 As is normally the case with high-rise buildings, the area on which the building stands is quite small – at the very foundation is measures at roughly 900 square meters.